Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 In a way, data mines are catalogs of bots that anyone may create.
 This hierarchy provides all the tools required to create sensors, indicators and plotters, with minimal coding required.

 Because the hierachy provides definitions, it does not intervene in the execution of bots.
 Instead, the definitions in data mines are instanciated from the Network hierarchy by bot instances.
+Bot instances and process instances are the ones actually running the code according to the definitions in the corresponding data mine.

 ### Adding a Data Mine